Multi-plane lensing in wave optics: Application: Gravitational lensing

-we express the second integral $\Psi_3$ as a binary single-plane lens, evaluated in elliptic coordinates \cite{Feldbrugge:2020}, plus an absolutely convergent correction.
-See Fig.\ \ref{fig:double} for an illustration of a binary gravitational lens separated $\|\bm{r}_1-\bm{r}_2\|=1$, the Einstein angle, with a small radial deviation $d_{0\,1}=0.475$, $d_{1\,2} = 0.05$, $d_{2\,3}=0.475$.
-Note that both the caustic network and the diffraction pattern significantly depend on this radial displacement.
-(For an exploration of the caustics of gravitational binary lens systems in the geometric optics limit, see \cite{Erdl:1993}).
+The first integral can be evaluated as a binary single-plane lens problem with elliptic coordinates (for the details see \citep{Feldbrugge:2020}).
+The second integral converges absolutely and can be efficiently evaluated with Fast Fourier Transforms.
+See fig.\ \ref{fig:double} for an illustration of two binary gravitational lens systems with the separation of the gravitating bodies $\|\bm{r}_1-\bm{r}_2\|=1$ in units of the Einstein angle of the binary system.
+In the left panel, the lens planes are separated by a small angular diameter distance ($d_{0\,1}=0.475$, $d_{1\,2} = 0.05$, $d_{2\,3}=0.475$).
+In the right panel, the two gravitating bodies lay in a single lens plane.
+Note that both the caustic cuves and the diffraction pattern significantly depend on this radial displacement.
+For an exploration of the caustics of gravitational binary lens systems in the geometric optics limit, see \cite{Erdl:1993}.\\

-Let's now add a third lens to the problem.
-If we write the amplitude
+Let's now add a third gravitational lens to the setup.
+If we write the amplitude $\Psi_3$ in terms of a single-image approximation and a multi-image correction